beshrkayali/system/README.md

 # System

-This repo holds my system config, which as of March 2025, is a macOS.
+This repo holds my system config, which as of [April 2025](https://log.beshr.com/switching-to-macos-again/), is macOS.

 It uses: